Z4kM4rm3l/magni/README.md

 LLM applications introduce a unique operational risk: a software bug, retry loop, unexpected traffic spike, or runaway workflow can translate directly into API costs.

-Magni addresses this with multiple independent layers of protection.
+Magni addresses this with multiple independent layers of protection:

 ### Atomic Database Usage Controls